jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

   (a) on a date specified, pursuant to section 13(1), in a certificate; or (b) on a date appointed, pursuant to section 14, by her employer,— (3) A period of primary carer leave in excess of 26 weeks taken by a female employee under subsection (2) is to be treated as primary carer leave for the purposes of this Act, but must not be taken into account in assessing under section 26 any period of extended leave to which the female employee or her spouse or partner may be entitled under this Act.
+(4) Any week in relation to which a preterm baby payment is made to a person is in addition to, and must not be counted when determining, the duration of primary carer leave under this section.

 ### 10 Date of commencement of primary carer leave
 Primary carer leave begins,—